ABOUT YCL

 Inclusion

-Innovative, thematic curriculum presented in an approachable, research-based method that appeals to students from all walks of life.
+Each season, an innovative, creative curriculum theme is presented in an approachable, research-based method that appeals to young people from all walks of life.

 Self-Efficacy

-Inspired by athletic team programs, YCL provides a personal connection for youth from varied interests and aptitudes that helps develop confidence and engagement.
+Inspired by athletic team programs, YCL provides a personal connection for youth from varied interests and aptitudes that helps develop confidence, engagement, resiliency, and supports the development of friendships with their teammates.

 How the Youth Coding League Works

-The Youth Coding League runs during each school semester, with Fall and Spring seasons.
-Each season includes a regular season and a postseason, with students meeting weekly for 1.5-2 hours at a time through the semester.
+The Youth Coding League runs every Fall and Spring.
+Each season includes a regular season and a postseason, with coders meeting weekly for 1.5-2 hours at a time through the season.

 Regular Season

-• The regular season is 9-weeks long, and takes students through a structured curriculum where they learn the basics of computer science.
-During each sprint as students learn a new coding concept, they immediately apply that concept on a project they build out in Scratch, creating a new project each sprint.
+- The regular season is 9-weeks long, and takes coders through a structured curriculum where they learn the basics of computer science and coding.
+During each sprint as coders learn a new coding concept and learn directly from industry professionals, they immediately apply that concept on a creative project they build out in Scratch.

-• “Epics” present additional challenges for each sprint, and give coders a chance to sharpen their skills and earn badges, and add-ons provide more opportunities for coders needing additional challenges.
+- “Epics” present additional challenges for each sprint, and give coders a chance to sharpen their skills and earn badges.
+Add-ons provide more opportunities for coders needing additional challenges.

-• Youth Coding League staff score these projects, and the coder’s scores go live at YouthCodingLeague.com each week, where coders can see how they rank in a national leaderboard both individually and as part of a team, and can check on their progress on their coder profiles.
+- The YCL teams scores these projects, and the coders scores go live at YouthCodingLeague.com each week; here, coders can see how they rank in a national leaderboard both individually and as part of a team, and can check on their progress on their coder profiles.

 Postseason

-• Prizes are shipped directly to schools and organizations, with coders receiving prizes for their own individual use.
+- Prizes are shipped directly to the teams, with coders receiving prizes for their own individual use.

 Community Favorite

-One project is selected as its school or organization champion in the preliminary round, and that project goes on to compete against all of the other projects in the league, with the project receiving the most votes from their school or organization community progressing on to the next round.
+One project is selected as its’ team champion in the preliminary round, and that project goes on to compete against all of the other projects in the league.
+The project receiving the most votes from their community progresses to the next round.

 Technical Merit